AgoraIO-Community/Agora-Multiple-Channels-iOS/Multiple-Channel-Streaming.md

 Now you have a working example that connects to two channels; both of which receive remote video streams, and one that your camera feed is also streaming into.
 You could repeat the receiving only channel connection as many times as you wish, to view many channel feeds at the same time.

-See the following link for a
+See the following link for an advanced guide for connecting to multiple channels:

+[**Join Multiple Channels**
+*As of v3.0.0, the Agora RTC SDK enables users to join an unlimited number of channels and to receive the audio and…*docs.agora.io](https://docs.agora.io/en/Video/multiple_channel_apple?platform=iOS)

 ## Other Resources